spekulatius/PHPScraper/websites/examples/scrape-images.md

 # Scraping Images

-Scraping the images from a website follows an similar approach as the other examples.
+Scraping the images from a website follows a similar approach as the other examples.
 Images can be parsed with details such as tag attributes or only as an URL list.

 ## Scraping Image URLs